2019–20 Abilene Christian Wildcats women's basketball team

 The 2019–20 Abilene Christian Wildcats women's basketball team represented Abilene Christian University during the 2019–20 NCAA Division I women's basketball season.
 The Wildcats, led by eighth-year head coach Julie Goodenough, played their home games at the Moody Coliseum in Abilene, Texas as members of the Southland Conference.

 They finished the season 24–5, 16–4 in Southland play, to finish in second place.
 Before they could play in the Southland women's tournament, however, the tournament was cancelled due to the coronavirus pandemic.

 Previous season

 The Wildcats finished the 2018–19 season 23–10, 13–5 in Southland play, to finish in fourth place.
-They won the Southland women's tournament to earn an automatic to the NCAA women's tournament for the first time in school history.
+They won the Southland women's tournament to earn an automatic bid to the NCAA women's tournament for the first time in school history.
 They lost in the tournament's first round to Baylor.